api3dao/oev-docs/docs/reference/oev-network/searchers/collateral-protocol-fee.md

 In the context of the OEV Network's auction mechanism, collateral plays a critical role in ensuring that oracle updates get triggered upon being awarded.

-For a searcher to participate in an auction for oracle updates, they are required to deposit ETH into the OevAuctionHouse contract.
-The value the searcher can bid is limited by the amount they have deposited.
-On placing a bid, the searcher locks up a percentage of the bid amount as collateral.
-Upon winning a bid, the collateral is locked until the oracle update is confirmed to be fulfilled.
+For a searcher to win an auction for oracle updates, they are required to deposit ETH into the OevAuctionHouse contract.
+The value the searcher can win is limited by the amount they have deposited.
+On winning a bid, the searcher locks up a percentage of the bid amount as collateral.

 In the event that the oracle update is fulfilled, the searcher is refunded the collateral and is charged a protocol fee.
 The protocol fee is also a percentage